Have you ever wondered if renegotiating contracts is really worth the time and effort?

 Using an industry leading expert to renegotiate your rates is always best.
 Navigating insurance contracts is a daunting and time consuming task.
 Leverage credentialing experts who will immediately evaluate the type of contracts you have and go to work negotiating contracts and fee schedules that are going to increase your bottom line.
 Even if you’ve failed at negotiating in the past, a credentialing expert can successfully help you negotiate a new contract.
 Experts will also be very knowledgeable in the appropriate steps to take to start the negotiation process and in writing the proposals to the networks.
 As always, look for a company who specializes in this type of work and can provide physician references that are current.

-Cynthia Young is the CEO of STAT MedCare, LLC.
+Cynthia Young is the former CEO of STAT MedCare, LLC.
 STAT is a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation, and other credentialing related services.